cdeccio/cougarnet/README.md

 Perhaps the most power feature of Cougarnet is the ability to either use the built-in Linux network stack or capture raw frames only.
-The former is useful for configuring and using a network with built-in tools (e.g., ping, traceroute), while the latter is useful for implementing the protocol stack in software.
+The former is useful for configuring and using a network with built-in tools (e.g., `ping1, `traceroute`), while the latter is useful for implementing the protocol stack in software.
 Additionally, there can be a mixture--some hosts that use native stack and some that do not.